intersystems-community/Globals-EF/README.md

 ```c#
     public string Name { get; set; }
 ```
 Indicate that property of entity (column) must be stored in a database with another name, shorter, of example.
-If value is not provided, than used name of property in entity class.
+If value is not provided, then will be used name of property in entity class.
 For example, in this case
 ```c#
 [Column(Name = "Id")]
 public int IdentificationNumber { get; set; }